Matthew 7

 I believe one proper application of this verse is that those who are genuinely seeking the truth are going to find it.
 I do not believe that there is anyone who has lived or will live, who sincerely desired to know the truth, who did not have an opportunity to come in contact with it, Acts 10.
 No one can truly believe in this promise unless they have great faith in the providence of God.

-Jesus speaks of ‘bread’ and ‘fish.’
-These were common foods for the peasants of Galilee.
-Human parents ‘give good gifts’ to their children to the best of their ability because they love them, that is, they wouldn’t give them a stone instead of bread or a serpent instead of fish.
+Bread and fish were common foods for the peasants of Galilee.
+Human parents ‘give good gifts’ to their children to the best of their ability because they love them, that is, they wouldn’t give them a stone instead of bread or a serpent instead of fish, Matthew 7:11.

 Jesus is comparing human parents, who are ‘evil’, with God Almighty who is perfectly good and righteous in every way.
 Have you considered that God’s love for you is even greater than your parents’ love for you?
 This truth must be remembered when petitions are offered to the Lord and not answered as we think they should be.